Understanding Gyroscopic Precession & Phase Lag In RC Helicopters

 Gyroscopic Precession vs. Phase Lag

-Everything I just told you about gyroscopic precession in an RC helicopter was a lie!
+Everything I just told you and what was shown in that video about gyroscopic precession was a lie!

 Turns out it's not!